Anwarvic/Arabic-Tashkeela-Model/README.md

 ## diacritized_data()

-This method is used to diacritized the non-diacritized words in the test set.
+This method is used to diacritized the whole test set.
+It read the data from the member variable `self.test_dir`.
+This method puts the diacritized data into `self.predicted_dir` directory.